A 5-Step Guide To Towing A Nissan Frontier Behind A Motorhome

 Dolly Towing

-Dolly towing provides yet another alternative to flat towing.
+Dolly towing provides yet another alternative to flat towing for vehicles that are either front or all-wheel drive, so the Nissan Frontier doesn’t count.
 With this method, you will first need to purchase a tow dolly if you don’t have one.
 From there, you will then hook up the tow dolly to the motorhome.

-After that, you will mount the front of your Nissan Frontier to the tow dolly.
+After that, you will mount the front of your vehicle to the tow dolly.
 This way, the vehicle’s front wheels will be elevated, meaning it will only be rolling on the rear ones.
-However, you can only use this method if your Nissan Frontier is a front-wheel or all-wheel drive.